jsjung00/diffusePerturb/README.md

 ### Handling "ordinal" values under categorical loss
-One major fundamental limitation of modeling gene count vectors as a sequence of tokens is that tokens are **not inherently ordinal**.
+One major fundamental limitation of modeling gene count vectors as a sequence of tokens is that **tokens are not inherently ordinal**.
-This can lead to bad inference if the model has no bias towards "closer" tokens, i.e ranks of similar value.
+This can lead to bad inference if the model has no bias towards "closer" tokens i.e ranks of similar value.

-We recognize however that the actual gene count data can be quite noisy and variable, so we want the model to be forced to give a "dirac delta" guess of one rank or token.
+We recognize however that the actual gene count data can be quite noisy and variable; thus we think it **makes sense for models to output distributions** rather a "dirac delta" guess of one floating point number.

-To reconcile these issues, we use a mixed loss: both the cross entropy or log loss $p(x_t^i | \cdot)$ to encourage the model to predict the 'correct" rank and also a mean-matching loss that encourages the distribution's mean to match the "correct" rank,
+To reconcile these issues, we use a mixed loss: both the cross entropy or log loss $p(x_t^i | \cdot)$ to encourage the model to predict the 'correct" rank and also a **mean-matching loss to tie the distribution's mean to match the "correct" value**,
 $$||\sum p(x_t^j)x_t^j - x_t^i||$$.
 In total we have *log_loss + mean_matching_loss*